-Wind turbines are designed using the International Electrotechnical Commission (IEC) 61400-1 standard (IEC, 2005), which prescribes a set of simulations to ascertain the ultimate and fatigue loads that the turbine could encounter under a variety of environmental and operational conditions.
+Wind turbines are designed using the IEC 61400-1 standard, which prescribes a set of simulations to ascertain the ultimate and fatigue loads that the turbine could encounter under a variety of environmental and operational conditions.
 The standard applies safety margins to account for the uncertainty in the process, which comes from the procedure used to calculate the loads (involving only a small fraction of the entire lifetime), but also from uncertainty in the properties of the system, variations in the conditions the turbine will encounter from the prescribed values, and modeling uncertainty.
-As manufacturers move to develop more advanced wind technology, optimize designs further, and reduce the cost of wind turbines, it is important to better understand how uncertainties impact modeling predictions and reduce the uncertainties where possible.
+As manufacturers move to develop more advanced wind technology, better optimized designs, and reduce the cost of wind turbines, it is important to better understand how uncertainties impact modeling predictions and reduce the uncertainties where possible.
 Knowledge of where the uncertainties stem from can lead to a better understanding of the cost impacts and design needs of different sites and different turbines.

 This paper provides a better understanding of the uncertainty in the ultimate and extreme structural loads and power in a wind turbine.
-This is done by parameterizing the uncertainty sources, prescribing a procedure to estimate the load sensitivity to each parameter, and identifying which parameters have the largest sensitivities for a conventional utilityscale wind turbine under normal operation.
-An elementary effects (EE) methodology was employed for estimating the sensitivity of the parameters.
-This approach was chosen because it provides a reasonable estimate of sensitivity, but with significantly fewer computational requirements compared to calculating the Sobol sensitivity, and does not require increasing the uncertainty in the result through the use of a reduced-order model.
-Some modifications were needed to the standard EE approach to properly compare loads across different wind speed bins.
+This is done by parameterizing the uncertainty sources; prescribing a procedure to estimate the load sensitivity to each parameter; and identifying which parameters have the largest sensitivities for a conventional utility-scale wind turbine under normal operation.
+An Elementary Effects methodology was employed for estimating the sensitivity of the parameters.
+This approach was chosen as it provides a reasonable estimate of sensitivity, but with significantly less computational requirements compared to calculating the Sobol sensitivity, and without increasing the uncertainty in the result through the use of a reduced-order model.
+Some modifications were needed to the standard Elementary Effects approach to properly compare loads across different wind speed bins.

-This work is a first step in understanding potential design process modifications to move toward a more probabilistic approach or to inform site-suitability analyses.
-The results of this work can be used to (1) rank the sensitivities of different parameters, (2) help establish uncertainty bars around the predictions of engineering models during validation efforts, and (3) provide insight to probabilistic design methods and site-suitability analyses.
+This work is a first step in understanding potential design process modifications to move towards a more probabilistic approach or to inform site-suitability analyses.
+The results of this work can be used to 1) rank the sensitivities of different parameters, 2) help establish error bars around the predictions of engineering models during validation efforts, and 3) provide insight to probabilistic design methods.

-2 Analysis approach
+5 2 Analysis Approach